songlab-cal/CherryML/README.md

                         likelihoods. (default: None)
 ```

-# End-to-end worked-out application: `QMaker`'s plant dataset
+# End-to-end worked-out application: plant dataset

 We now combine the model estimation step and model selection steps to show a concrete example of applying CherryML to obtain a rate matrix superior than LG in record time.
-For this, we will use the plant data from the QMaker paper.
+For this, we will use the plant dataset from Ran et al. (2018), `Phylogenomics resolves the deep phylogeny of seed plants and indicates partial convergent or homoplastic evolution between Gnetales and angiosperms`, with the train-test splits in the QMaker paper.
 The training MSAs are located at `demo_data/plant_train` and the testing MSAs are located at `demo_data/plant_test`.
 We start by fitting the LG model using FastTree tree estimator and the CherryML rate matrix optimizer.
 We start from the LG rate matrix and perform two rounds of alternating rate matrix and tree optimization (which is usually enough for convergence when adjusting the LG rate matrix to a new dataset).
 We will use 4 CPU cores in this example, as when running on a personal computer:

 ```
 time python -m cherryml \